2007 Medical Pkwy, Suite B

 Are you dealing with constant back pain that’s affecting your daily routine?
 At Greater Austin Pain Center in San Marcos, we understand the impact that chronic pain in the back can have on both your physical and emotional well-being.
 Our compassionate team of back pain specialists are committed to providing high quality care in a welcoming environment, ensuring you receive effective treatment and patient satisfaction.
 Pain management specialists may recommend a combination of lifestyle changes, physical therapy, medication, and minimally invasive procedures to relieve pain and restore your quality of life.
-Pain management specialists may recommend a combination of lifestyle changes, medication, and minimally invasive procedures to relieve pain and restore your quality of life.
+Our San Marcos pain management specialists may recommend a combination of lifestyle changes, medication, and minimally invasive procedures to relieve pain and restore your quality of life.
 If additional support is needed, you may be referred to a trusted physical therapist, with all non-surgical options fully explored before any further intervention is considered.

 Don’t let back pain take control of your life – partner with us on your journey to recovery and wellness.
 We offer personalized care and a multi-disciplinary pain management approach in San Marcos, TX, tailored to relieve pain and help you achieve lasting wellness.